it-innovation/EXPERImonitor/doc/manual_source/mainContent/Getting_started_with_the_ECC.rst

   * <Glassfish home>/glassfish/domains/domain1/domain.xml
 #.
 Start the default Glassfish domain and database.
 #.
 Deploy the two WAR files from the thirdPartyLibs folder and ``eccService/target/EccService-2.1.war``.
+#.
+Copy the owlim-lite jar from thirdPartyLibs into the WEB-INF/lib folder of the unpacked ECC service.
+#.
+Restart glassfish.

 You should see the ECC dashboard running on: http://localhost:8080/EccService-2.1.